Show All Answers

 No. The report was inaccurate.
 Edmonton blocked our Municipal Development Plan.
 That is all.
 They did not gain any land or additional jurisdiction.

+The DUDCP will stimulate redevelopment of the Centre-Ville neighbourhood to create an attractive, mixed-use destination with a variety of social, cultural, commercial and retail opportunities.
+The DUDCP will encourage collaboration among landowners, developers and Beaumont in order to create a diverse core that encourages pedestrians and creates a central gathering place for residents.
+It will support our French-theme design guidelines.
 As Beaumont grows, it is important to create a downtown area that our children and grandchildren can enjoy and be proud of.
 We need to have design guidelines in place so that the residents of Beaumont determine the future look of downtown.
 The DUDCP project boundaries are 52 Avenue to the north, 50 Street to the east, 50 Avenue to the south and 55 Street to the west.
 The DUDCP was approved at the July 14, 2015 Council meeting.

 Beaumont is growing and the trend is likely to continue.
 We’ve more than doubled in size in 10 years, and we have to prepare for the future by having design guidelines in place.
 Like most towns and cities, residents have indicated they want a downtown neighbourhood that is an attractive, pedestrian friendly, mixed-use destination with a variety of social, cultural, commercial and retail opportunities.